Last updated on August 27th, 2023

 While Medellin’s gritty past is not to be denied, many Colombians express discomfort with Pablo Escobar’s legacy being commoditized and diluted into a series of trivial experiences that elevate the drug lord from violent mobster to pop culture icon.
 There is also the question of who is allowed to profit from narco-tourism if at all anyone should.

-It can be argued that the people that experienced (or partook) in the violence should indeed be the ones to tell the tales – so that others don’t.
+It can be argued that the people who experienced (or partook) in the violence should indeed be the ones to tell the tales – so that others don’t.
 Shows like Narcos and Patron del Mal on Netflix reignited interest in Medellin’s narcotrafficking era but depicted the events with some factual inconsistencies (Escobar’s son pinpointed several).
 Narco-tour operators insist they are reclaiming the narrative and telling the truth from the horse’s mouth.
 However, widespread reports suggest the tour-givers elaborate for shock and awe to give tourists the gory details they came for.

 There are several troubling elements about the tours.
 For one, they have a tendency to trivialize the real pain and suffering endured by Medellin’s residents.
 Secondly, the focus is often the bad hombres who are elevated to demi-gods and the ludicrous nature of their crimes.
 Slowly, authorities are taking steps to obliterate the iconic landmarks that make up the tours.
 The Monaco building, Escobar’s cocaine palace was detonated and the Pablo Escobar House Museum in Las Palmas has since been closed down.
 It was run by Pablo’s living brother Roberto who once bore the moniker “chief of the hitmen”.
 During one of his now-defunct tours, Roberto Escobar notably stated that “no act of violence is justified” when recounting the tale of his enemies castrating one of his prized racehorses.